nooby22/Contact-Adressbook-Sharing-for-Baikal/README.md

 - Baikal is finally controlling if write access and write commands are allowed.

 - To use this extension and functionality SharedReadonlyCardDAVBackend.php has to be "called" and used in the Server.php file when creating backends.
-- Therefore some codelines for CardDAV handlig are modified not dircty calling PDO.php but SharedReadonlyCardDAVBackend.php which uses also PDO.php.
+- Therefore some codelines for CardDAV handling are modified for not directly calling PDO.php but SharedReadonlyCardDAVBackend.php which first which uses also PDO.php.
 - This means original code is still working and integral part of instances running with the extension and related modifications.

 - To control which adressbooks are shared with other users the contacts_share.php script is offering a UI (Right now just for the admin!).
 - The script authenticates against the Baikal password hash of the admin.
 If authentication is OK the subsequent processes can start.
-- By using the data in the yaml config file it is checked whether SQLite or mysql is used and refering data for DB access is collected.
+- By using the data in the yaml config file of Baikal it is checked whether SQLite or mysql is used and refering data for DB access is collected.
 - If the needed additional table "addressbook_shares" is not existing, it will be added automatically.
 This is the only DB change made!
 - The UI offers functionality for sharing and revoking shares (remember: as implemented right now this can be done just by the admin!)
 - Error-Messges due to i.e. server problems might publicate data from the yaml config file in some cases (not in my Tests) ...